 Our teachers are also specialists or practitioners in their own fields, mostly in acupuncture but also in osteopathy, clinical psychology and other areas of Chinese Medicine or conventional medicine.
 Teachers are also tutors and clinic supervisors and this, together with relatively small class sizes, provides students with a high level of personal student support and attention.

 Elio Basagni is the Principal of ICOM.
 He has practised and taught Liu He Ba Fa (六合八法) under the guide of the Daoist Master J. W. Shadow since 1993.
 He has taught at the International College of Oriental Medicine, where he gained a first class degree in Oriental Medicine/Acupuncture at the end of a four-year full time course, since 2010.
 Elio feels part of the movement, defined as Classical Chinese Medicine, led by scholars like Elisabeth Rochat de la Vallee, Jeffrey Yuen and dr. Liu Lihong calling for a re-evaluation of Chinese medicine based on focusing on the classics.
-Elio teaches: Point Location, Chinese Medicine, Personal & Professional Development and is a Clinic Supervisor.
+Elio teaches Chinese Medicine, Personal & Professional Development and is a Clinic Supervisor.

 Tom Ings is the Director of Studies at ICOM.
 After graduating in 2007 with a first class honors degree he joined the faculty in 2008 and has been teaching at ICOM ever since.
 He runs a busy multi-bed community acupuncture clinic in Brighton and also practices in the college.
 His strong interest is in the psychology of Chinese medicine, in its potential to help patients live more freely and more wisely.
 It becomes increasingly evident that our state of mind is of paramount importance to our sense of well-being.
 He is passionate about the possibilities Chinese Medicine has to help in this sphere.
 Tom teaches across the curriculum including on: Point Location, Chinese Medicine, Practical Clinic and Professional Development.